The Girl from U.N.C.L.E.: Original novels

 Unlike the series, the novels were quite serious, with the plot of The Birds of a Feather Affair ending in tragedy for April when the "innocent" character usually featured in the TV show dies, despite what April does to stop the villains.
 In addition, the prohibition on April using deadly force on the TV series (described earlier) did not apply to the novels.

-A Girl from U.N.C.L.E. digest magazine was also briefly published, which included novellas not published elsewhere.
+A The Girl from U.N.C.L.E.
+Annual was published for three issues in the UK, which included novellas not published elsewhere.
 Gold Key Comics also published a short-lived, five-issue comic book.